anoopsarkar/advanced-nlp-class/hw4.md

 ## The Baseline

 You are given a partial implementation of the character clustering model from [Born et al. 2023](https://aclanthology.org/2023.cawl-1.11/).
 However, we have removed the variational autoencoder (VAE), which encodes images as dense vectors and decodes those vectors to recover the original images.
-You must complete the model by finishing the partial implementations of `VAE`, `kld()`, and `vae_loss()` provided in `default.py`.
+You must complete the model by finishing the partial implementations of `kld()` and `vae_loss()` in the class `VAE` provided in `default.py`.

 ## Extensions to the Baseline